Alan S. Armstrong

 Armstrong serves on the board of directors of the American Petroleum Institute, is a member of the National Petroleum Council and is a former board member of Access Midstream Partners, GP, LLC.
 He is currently chair of the National Petroleum Council’s Energy Infrastructure Study.
 Armstrong is a 2018 recipient of the GPA Midstream Association’s Hanlon Award and is a member of the board of directors of BOK Financial Corporation.

 Additionally, he serves on the boards of several education-focused organizations including as a member of the Board of Trustees of the University of Oklahoma Foundation and Junior Achievement, USA.
-Armstrong is also a member of the boards of The Williams Foundation, Philbrook Museum of Art and Gilcrease Museum.
+Armstrong is also a member of the boards of The Williams Foundation and Gilcrease Museum.
 He is a member of the Distinguished Graduates Society of the Gallogly College of Engineering, University of Oklahoma.

 Armstrong has spoken at numerous energy conferences and seminars, including CERA Week, Chemical Manufacturers Association International, Platts Energy Conference, Gas Processors Association, Pipe Liner Clubs, National Petroleum Council and the National Energy Association.